Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Pelyul Monastery in the Kham region

 My friend arranged for the group to stay in budget dorm-style hostels and guesthouses for the entire journey.
 In Lhasa, everything was fine.
-However, when the group got outside of Lhasa, they complained to my friend that the accommodations he had arranged for them were not adequate (keep in mind that my friend gave them a MASSIVE discount and actually lost money on this tour), even though the group had asked for the cheapest possible accommodations.
-My friend, with his very kind heart, paid out of his own pocket for them to stay in a nice 3 Star hotel, a huge upgrade to the dorm rooms they had requested.
-At the end of their tour, the group emailed my friend and threatened to write bad reviews of his company on Trip Advisor and Lonely Planet unless he refunded them a large portion of the tour price!
-The group made zero complaints during the tour (except wanting to upgrade from the dorm rooms, which they had asked for) and the Tibetan guide reported that the group had a great time.
-However, they threatened my friend with bad reviews unless a refund was issued.
+However, when the group got outside of Lhasa, they complained to my friend that the accommodations he had arranged for them were not adequate (keep in mind that my friend gave them a MASSIVE discount and lost money on this tour), even though the group had asked for the cheapest possible accommodations.
+With his very kind heart, my friend paid out of his pocket for them to stay in a lovely 3-star hotel, a massive upgrade to the dorm rooms they had requested.

 A Tibetan woman with her prayer wheel in Lhasa